• broken image

 • Alumni

-• Julia Evanski, Research Coordinator.
-Now a PhD student in Neuroscience at the University of Michigan.
+• Julia Evanski, Research Coordinator; Now a PhD Neuroscience student at the University of Michigan

-• Autumm Heeter, undergrad and postbacc student at WSU.
-Now a medical student at Central Michigan University.
+• Autumm Heeter, undergraduate and post-bacc student at WSU; Now a medical student at Central Michigan University

-• Shreya Desai, undergrad student at WSU.
-Now a MD student at Oakland University.
+• Shreya Desai, undergraduate student at WSU; Now an MD student at Oakland University

 • Lauren Lowes, DO student at Michigan State University

-• Pelli Mechnikov, undergrad student at MSU.
-Now a Research Assistant at Michigan State University
+• Pelli Mechnikov, undergraduate student at MSU; Now a Research Assistant at Michigan State University

-• Saurav Singh, undergrad student at WSU.
-Now a JD student at WSU.
+• Saurav Singh, undergraduate student at WSU; Now a JD student at WSU

 • Affiliated Groups